A plan to move forward with a policy for a new high-tech fingerprint tracking program for Southwest Allen County School lunches was approved Tuesday.

-District officials said they have not heard many concerns from parents since the topic was first introduced a year ago, but plan to hold several meetings in the next couple months to answer questions and hear concerns.
+District officials said they have not heard many concerns from parents since the topic was first introduced a year ago but plan to hold several meetings in the next couple of months to answer questions and hear concerns.

 The biometric information will be destroyed within 60 days after a student’s graduation or withdrawal from the district or if the students’ legal guardian requests the students’ information be removed.

 The district would pay $32,314 to install devices in all cafeterias.
 That amount will be paid for through the food-service fund.
 The system at Southwest Allen would start with the food-service department but could later expand to include buses and classrooms, allowing the district to track where students are at all times, Coplen said.

 If the district later decides to add units to buses, classrooms or other areas, each unit would cost $789.